-When you have a multi-tiered hierarchy (something similar to the setup which I’ve mentioned in my previous posts and referred above), you’ll have to spent some time while doing the design of security role, security scopes in SCCM 2012.
+When you have a multi-tiered hierarchy (something similar to the setup I’ve mentioned in my previous posts and referred to above), you’ll have to spend some time designing security role security scopes in SCCM 2012.

 Here is the scenario.
-When “Application Administrator” (Default Security Role comes with CM 2012) tries to “create requirement” for new app model –> deployment type then he could not find any of the default condition drop-down lists.
+When “Application Administrator” (Default Security Role comes with CM 2012) tries to “create requirement” for new app model –> deployment type, then he could not find any of the default condition drop-down lists.

-Why Application Administrator is NOT able to create or add requirement for deployment type?
-So basically, the point is Global Conditions are securable objects and we can assign security scopes to each global condition.
+Why is the Application Administrator unable to create or add requirements for deployment type?
+So basically, Global Conditions are securable objects, and we can assign security scopes to each global condition.

 In my scenario, the global condition/s security scope settings never change to the customized scope.
 Fix SCCM ConfigMgr Tip Not Able to Create Requirement for Deployment Type?